Selebobo: Career

 In an attempt to launch his career, he started to write and produce songs, but it wasn't until 2013, before he successfully released his hit single, "Yoyo", featuring J. Martins.
 Soon afterwards, he would be signed to the record label, Made Men Music Group (MMMG), along with Tekno, Iyanya, and Emma Nyra.
 Under MMMG, Selebobo was known as Mixx Monsta.
 In 2014, he also produced the hit single, "Johnny", for Yemi Alade, which has garnered more than a hundred million views.

 Oku left MMMG in 2019 to start his own record label, "Vault".

 In 2020, producer Jay Q sued Oku for copyright infringement, claiming that his use of trombone melodies on the song "Take" was plagiarized.

 Oku is a producer on Rudeboy's 2021 debut solo album, Rudykillus.

 Awards

-Oku has won and been nominated for various awards.
+Selebobo has won and been nominated for various awards.
 These awards include the Best Collaboration of the Year Award, the Best Producer at the Nigeria Entertainment Awards, Best Pop Artist at the Nigeria Entertainment Awards, Best New Act to Watch at the Nigeria Entertainment Awards, and Best Artiste of the Year at the City People Entertainment Awards.